basarat/typescript-book/chapter1.md

 # Why TypeScript
-There are two goals of TypeScript:
+There are two main goals of TypeScript:
 * Provider an *optional type system* for JavaScript.
 * Provide features of future JavaScript version to current JavaScript engines.

-We find it best to explain these in seperation.
+We find it best to explain these in separation.

 ## The TypeScript type system